Navin82005/Navia-The-Bot/README.md

 ## 🛡️ Privacy Note

-Navya AI does **not store** conversations.
+Navia AI does **not store** conversations.
 All prompts are processed in-memory and securely sent to Groq’s API.

 ---